14islands/14islands-com-v2/app/blog/_posts/2016-03-23-trends-at-sxsw-interactive-2016.md

 {% include blog-youtube.html youtubeId="aThCr0PsyuA" caption="Hololens Concept Video" %}

 More players will without a doubt entering this market.
 AG has huge potential, specially as an utility, for both day-to-day live and at work.
 The problem is that these devices will be big as a start and clumsy to carry around.
-Its gonna improve, just imagine when it becomes possible to fit AG into a small lens further in the future.
+It's gonna improve, just imagine when it becomes possible to fit AG into a small lens further in the future.

 Apple are also likely to join the VR/AR category and have already made few hints about it.
 When Apple put their marketing engines ON product categories are likely go mainstream.